 Host parents should provide some transportation in their family vehicle.
 You should ask your host parent in advance if you are requesting a ride as it may not always be reasonable for the host parent, especially if they have young children and cannot disrupt their routines to provide a ride.
 Two or three rides a week are a reasonable request.
-If your host parent(s) work or they have young children, they may not be able to drive you to school.
+Host parents are not expected to drive their students to school.
 Most homestays are within a 3km walk to school and some students will take a school bus because their homestay is not in their school catchment area.
 In a few rare cases a student may be provided a city bus pass because of where they live and their proximity to their school.
 If a student chooses to take the city bus to school, the student can purchase a bus pass.